ZayneLiu/Librarian/Report.md

 At first I planed to build both GUI (Graphic User Interface) and API (Application Programming Interface), which later turns out to be not feasible enough given the complexity of implementing GUI document previewer and the time constrain for this project.
 That said, I decided to shift my focus onto API alone.

-Tika came into the picture, as I was going through DocFetcher's source code try to understand the implementations for its powerful features.
+Tika came into the picture, as I was going through DocFetcher's source code try to understand the implementations behind its powerful features.
 Given the fact that there're no good alternatives to Tika in C# ecosystem, then it occurs to me that i should implement a similar API for text-extraction or content-analysis in C#.

 # Methodology & Design
 This part will demonstrate and explain the design of API and UI.